NOAA-PSL/ufs2arco/docs/installation.rst

 Install from conda-forge without MPI
 ====================================

-In order to install and use MPI that is prebuilt on your system, for example on an HPC machine, then it is recommended to install the ``ufs2arco-nompi`` build on conda forge as follows::
+If you do not want to install MPI through conda-forge, for instance if you want to use an MPI distribution that is already built on a system you're using, then it is recommended to install the ``nompi`` build on conda forge as follows::

-    conda install -c conda-forge ufs2arco-nompi
+    conda install -c conda-forge ufs2arco=*=nompi*

-Then, install mpi4py from pip using
+Then, one can install mpi4py from pip using
 `these instructions <https://mpi4py.readthedocs.io/en/latest/install.html#building-from-sources>`_,
 or following instructions specific to your machine.